Senior Curriculum

 “The only thing I know is that I paint because I need to.”
 Frida Kahlo

-Unit 1, ‘Colour’ introduces the girls to working through the journey of development, refining, recording, and evaluating, leading to a personal response, with their chosen colour and a theme of their own creation.
-Unit 2 ‘Ordinary and/or Extraordinary’ a previous examination theme, opens up the opportunity for the pupils to play with their imagination.
-In Year 11, the Unit 3 theme is ‘Reflections’.
+In Year 10, ‘Spaces and & Places’ introduces the girls to working through the journey of development, refining, recording, and evaluating, leading to a personal response.
+In Year 11, the theme is ‘Transformation’.
 This enables the girls to follow a wide range of visually interesting interpretations.
-The pupils explore drawing, painting, mixed media and printmaking techniques.
-Through the inspiration of artists, and the understanding of what makes a successful composition, all will create final paintings on canvas for each of their units and for their examination.
+The pupils continue to explore drawing, painting, mixed media and printmaking techniques which leads to their second outcome piece.

 COMPUTING